angryziber/synology-cast-photos/README.md

 Small set of scripts to cast photos stored on a Synology NAS directly to Google Chromecast.

-##Required hardware
+## Required hardware

 - *Synology NAS* device (or any other server containing photos and running php)
-- *Google Chromecast* dongle for your TV
+- *Google Chromecast* dongle for your TV or *Android TV device*

 ## Legend

 * cast.html - *Chromecast sender*, use it to start and control the show from Google Chrome with Google Cast extension installed
 * random.html - *Chromecast receiver* - this file will run on Chromecast dongle
 * \*.php - scripts for serving the actual photos from NAS, or any other php-enabled server
-* config.php - here you can define paths that are relevant on your server
+* config.php - here you can define paths of photos on your server

 ## Installing